nunofachada/cf4ocl/docs/userguide.md

 OO constructs, it is possible to implement features such as inheritance, polymorphism or encapsulation.
-Using this approach, _cf4ocl_ is able to offer a clean and logical class system, while being available in a form which can be directly or indirectly invoked from other programming languages.
+Using this approach, _cf4ocl_ is able to offer a clean and logical class system, while being available in a form (C) which can be directly or indirectly invoked from other programming languages.

 Each _cf4ocl_ wrapper class is defined by a source (.c) file and a